liblouis/liblouis-js/README.md

 Settings like `registerLogCallback` are automatically applied to new build.

 # Changelog

+__Release 0.4.0:__ Removal of build switching `liblouis.setLiblouisBuild`
+build in favor of multiple concurrent instances of the Easy-API.
+Introduction of async Easy-API that automatically creates a worker thread; this allows you to use on demand table loading effortlessly.

+*This release is backward compatible:* Liblouis builds for previous versions can be used with liblouis-js `0.4.0`.

 __Release 0.3.0:__ `liblouis-js` no longer bundles a build of the liblouis C-API [3].
 Builds were moved to their own npm and bower packages - this makes